jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 ### 3. The wet season experiences significantly more typhoons than the dry season.
 Barplot analysis confirms that over two-thirds of all typhoons occur during the wet season, emphasizing its climatic impact.

+### 4. Outliers and high variability are observed in mid-year months.
+Boxplot results reveal that months like July to October occasionally experience unusually high typhoon counts compared to other months.